-6.2 DATA VERIFICATION, VALIDATION AND REPORTS
+6.3 DATA VERIFICATION, VALIDATION AND REPORTS

 Data validators for A&A and EMSI, Cecilia Greene and Lynn Brill, will review all radiological and chemical data for completeness and accuracy and to determine if the project QA/QC goals have been achieved.
-Field operations will be fully documented, reviewed, and audited.
+Field operations will be fully documented, reviewed, and audited on an annual basis by the Auxier and Associates Quality Assurance Officer, Marsha Joseph.
+Ms. Joseph will report her findings and observations to Paul Rocasco and Mike Bollenbacher for assessment and corrective action, if applicable.
 The quality of field and laboratory data will be evaluated based on precision, accuracy, representativeness, completeness, and comparability of the data generated by each type of analysis.